Whom the Good Lord a hand lends, no one in the way stands

 “Ramseeees!!!” my cell screamed.
 “Ramseees!!!
 Fuck!!
 Whassuuup, maaan!!”

 That was Vova.
 He always cries bloody murder.
-And he’s a terrible swearer, too.
+And he’s also a terrible swearer.
 It’s useless to fight both habits.
-When I left the army, I almost overcame that bad habit.
+By the time I left the army, I had almost overcome this bad habit.

 “Fuck, sorry, Ramses!” he lowered his voice, chuckling with embarrassment.
-“Yooo, Ramses… I mean, are we gonna go to ‘Heaven’ tonight, or what?!”
+“Yooo, Ramses… I mean, are we going to the ‘Skies’ tonight, or what?!”

-Vovka deliberately mangles words and drawls vowels, saying “yooo” and “whassuuup.”
-It comes out funny, he always clowns around amusingly.
+Vovka deliberately mangles words, drawing vowels, saying “yooo” and “whassuuup”.
+It comes out funny, he is always clowning around.